Using MySQL as a source for AWS SCT - AWS Schema Conversion Tool

 2. Choose Populate to automatically fill in all values in the database connection dialog box from Secrets Manager.

-For information about using database credentials from Secrets Manager, see Using AWS Secrets Manager.
+For information about using database credentials from Secrets Manager, see Configuring AWS Secrets Manager in the AWS Schema Conversion Tool.

 • To enter the MySQL source database connection information manually, use the following instructions: